 Now goes in the fried chicken and mix well to incorporate them.
 Finally, garnish with spring onions and remove from heat.
 I have served it with Vegetable Fried Rice and kids' favorite ketchup and you can also enjoy over rice or soups of your choice.

 Variations in Dragon chicken

 This dragon chicken is easy to customize and has a lot of variations.

-The key to perfect Chinese dragon chicken is to use the right quantity of ingredients and cooking it for the desired time.
-Marinating, frying, and stir-frying the ingredients are important to achieve the best results.
+- The key to perfect Chinese dragon chicken is to use the right quantity of ingredients and cooking it for the desired time

 This Indo-Chinese Dragon chicken tastes best when served warm.
 So I would recommend enjoying it as fresh as possible.

 Dragon chicken tastes great on its own as a starter or snack.
 But it tastes even more delicious when served over white rice, sticky rice, or jasmine rice.
 It also makes the perfect combo with Egg fried rice and Chicken Fried rice.

 You could also similar recipes below and more at Chicken Recipes.

 Craving for more restaurant-style Indo-Chinese Recipes, then you may like the Collection of Indo-Chinese Recipes which is better than expensive takeout dishes.